anywhichway/js-codex/README.md

 ## async decode(data,{isReference,references}={})

 Decodes data.
-It is asynchronous because decoding data will frequently require asynchronous retrieval of referenced objects form a database based on their ids.
+It is asynchronous because decoding data will frequently require asynchronous retrieval of referenced objects from a database based on their ids.

 `data` - The data to decode.
 Can be anything.